in28minutes/SpringBootForBeginners/README.md

 ###Expectations
 - You should know Java.
 You should understand usage of Annotations.
 - You should understand the basics of Spring framework.
+- A basic understanding of JPA, Spring Security will be useful.
 - You are NOT expected to have any experience with Eclipse or Maven.
 - We will help you install Eclipse and get up and running with Maven.